Irfan-Chowdhury/Doctors-Portal/README.md

 ## `MODULE LIST`
 - 71-1 Module introduction and project setup
 - 71-2 Setup react router dom layout and routes
+- 71-3 Introduction to Daisy UI to use default NavBar

 ## `PACKAGES`